mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

 Up until this point, Peco hasn't had a definable motif that was his own.
 His scenes either highlighted another character's theme or borrowed from the standard library of background score.
 This is the true payoff of the show.
 On the official soundtrack, this song is titled simply, "Peco".

 <video file="e10_peco_theme.mp4"></video>

+> Koizumi: Now I see.
+He's a hero.

 Enter the hero!
 The action zips by.
 The background and spectators, even the colors, start to fade as the two players become increasingly focused and wholly absorbed by the game.
 And nowhere is this sudden transformation as clear and apparent as in the score.